History of FC Basel (1965–2000): Ninety-sixth, Nationalliga B

 Charles Röthlisberger was the club's chairman and this was his second year in this position.
 Following their relegation the season before this was their first season in the second tier of Swiss football since the 1945–46 season.
 Urs Siegenthaler was first-team coach for the second consecutive season.
 Due to the relegation there were many modifications in the squad.
 Ruedi Zahner retired from active football.
-Both goalkeeper moved on, Bernard Pulver to Young Boys and Urs Suter to Zürich.
+Both goalkeepers moved on, Bernard Pulver to Young Boys and Urs Suter to Zürich.
 Stefan Bützer and Frank Eggeling both transferred to Emmenbrücke.
 Thomas Hauser and Varadaraju Sundramoorthy went to play for local rivals Old Boys.
 Dominique Herr moved on to Lausanne-Sport.
 The two forwards Adrian Knup transferred to Aarau and Peter Nadig to Luzern.
 Scottish ex-international Gordon Smith moved home to Scotland and joined Stirling Albion before ending his football career.
 Adrian Sedlo moved to Mulhouse and with four other players the contracts were not prolonged.

 The club's financial problems had worsened during the previous few seasons, this also due to the sinking number of spectators.
-But because an immediately to the top flight was the priority, 12 new players were signed in.
-Goalkeeper Remo Brügger was signed in from Luzern and his back up Roger Glanzmann from FC Therwil.
+But because an immediate return to the top flight was the priority, 12 new players were signed in.
+Goalkeeper Remo Brügger was signed from Luzern and his back up Roger Glanzmann from FC Therwil.
 The experienced players Andre Rindlisbacher transferred in from Aarau, Rolf Baumann from VfB Stuttgart, Mario Moscatelli from St. Gallen and Lucio Esposito from Luzern.
 There were a number of new players who joined from lower division clubs.
-For example Michael Syfrig, who had played a big role in the promotion of FC Glarus the previous season, signed in on his first professional contract.
+For example Michael Syfrig, who had played a big role in the promotion of FC Glarus the previous season, signed his first professional contract.
 Then local youngsters Germano Fanciulli joined from local rivals Old Boys and Andre Cueni from FC Laufen.
 Further Beat Aebi came from FC Volketswil, Kurt Spirig came from Diepoldsau and Patrick Liniger was brought from the youth team.